 We know anecdotally that there are many sticking points to implementing greater cyber security measures.
 Practitioners tell us that they are stretched and don’t know where to start when it comes to taking steps to protect their practice.

-Our Cyber Security Guide aims to support practitioners to take the first, essential steps in five crucial areas:
+Our Cyber Security Guide for Lawyers for Lawyers aims to support practitioners to take the first, essential steps in five crucial areas:

 - Secure your technology